-Students considering or planning to transfer to a SUNY four year college or university to complete the bachelor's degree should select their general education courses to fulfill the Nassau Community College requirements for such courses as listed above, as well as the SUNY General Education Requirements listed below.
-In most cases a course satisfying the NCC requirement will also satisfy a similar SUNY requirement.
+Students considering or planning to transfer to a SUNY four year college or university to complete the bachelor's degree must select their general education courses to fulfill the Nassau Community College requirements for such courses as listed above, as well as the SUNY General Education Requirements (SUNY GER) listed below.
+In some cases a course satisfying the NCC requirement will also satisfy a similar SUNY requirement.
+These courses are grouped within the SUNY categories listed below and are designated in the Course Descriptions section of this catalog with the corresponding codes.